Adaptive Sailing Offshore

 Our Mission

 As a member-supported non-profit, our purpose is to build the broadest possible sailing community.
-Adaptive Sailing Offshore (AO) achieves this by providing universal access to offshore sailing from Boston Harbor.
+Adaptive Sailing Offshore (AO) works to expand access to offshore sailing from Boston Harbor.

-Aboard our two capable Beneteau Figaro 2s, we run inclusive, skill-building voyages for people of all abilities.
-We focus on removing the barriers that have kept people from the sport, and welcome sailors of every ability, experience and income level.
+Aboard our two capable Beneteau Figaro 2s, we run inclusive, skill-building voyages for people with varied abilities and backgrounds.
+We focus on reducing barriers that have limited participation in the sport, and welcome sailors of different abilities, experience levels, and economic circumstances.
 Seamanship, confidence, and a diverse offshore sailing community are how we measure success.

 Our Fleet: Two Capable Figaro 2s